randym/axlsx/README.md

 Changelog
 ---------
-- **October.27.11**: 1.0.10.a release
+- **October.29.11**: 1.0.10 release
-  - Updating gemspec to loosen up some of the gem requirements in the hope of maintaining compatibility with rails 2
+  - Updating gemspec to lower gem version requirements.
-  - Added acts_as_xlsx mixin for rails3 See Examples
   - Added row.style assignation for updating the cell style for an entire row
   - Added col_style method to worksheet upate a the style for a column of cells
   - Added cols for an easy reference to columns in a worksheet.
+  - prep for release of acts_as_xlsx gem

 - **October.26.11**: 1.0.9 release
   - Updated to support ruby 1.9.3